Archive for the ‘High School’ Category

 Just feel free to skip the trailers.

 P.S.
-Couldn’t figure out how to fit this comment in the main review, but seriously, the end credits are fucking amazing.
+Couldn’t figure out how to fit this comment in the main review, but seriously, the end credits of 21 JUMP STREET are fucking amazing.
 I don’t know who to compliment — Lord & Miller, the editorial department, Michael Bacall who clearly is a fellow admirer of the gang at Cinefamily — but really, what a great last blast of energy and absurdity you get hit with, just as you’re getting up to leave.
 There’s no Academy Award for Best Opening Or Closing Credits, but that only bolsters my suspicion that the Academy Awards aren’t run by anyone who knows half as much about cinema as whoever put the closing credits sequence of 21 Jump Street.

 Follow me on Twitter: @jonnyabomb